HarshitSharma-Tech/FaceDetection-Streamlit/README.md

 ## Performance Optimization

-- Facial detection using MediaPipe
+- Facial detection using OpenCV's DNN or Haar Cascades
 - Model inference optimization with PyTorch
 - Processing only detected face regions

+## Compatibility

+This application is designed to be compatible with:
+- Streamlit Cloud deployment
+- Local development environments
+- Various Python versions (3.9+)

 ## License